almgong/canigo/README.md

 ## State of Project

-Currently this is unreleasable because of limitations of security provided by Chrome's storage API (it's nonexistence and the storage quota size).
-However, the structure is there in case there ever is an encrypted storage option AND/OR if I have the time to come up with a different solution.
+Currently, I believe that this project is unreleasable because of the limitations of security provided by Chrome's storage API (primarily the nonexistence of an encrypted store).
+However, the current solution is to implement a password/passphrase based encryption scheme using AES and bcrypt.
+The modules used are: [crypto-js](https://github.com/brix/crypto-js) and [bcryptjs](https://github.com/dcodeIO/bcrypt.js).

 ## Building